cgiff9/automata/dfa/README.md

 the last line output before a state is ACCEPTED should end with "(F)", provided there are no bugs!

-Optional delay paramters can be used to pause the output on an accepted state and/or a rejected state.
+Optional delay parameters can be used to pause the output on an accepted state and/or a rejected state.
 For example: